 Why is an electrocardiogram performed?

-Your doctor may recommend an ECG/EKG if your child is experiencing symptoms or signs that may suggest a heart problem.
+Your doctor may recommend an ECG/EKG if you are experiencing symptoms or signs that may suggest a heart problem.

 Common signs and symptoms of a heart problem may include: